winesapOS/winesapOS/README.md

 #### Custom Builds

 Instead of using a release build which is already made, advanced users may want to create a custom build.
-This only requires 1 GiB of free space to download the live Arch Linux environment instead of the full 50 GiB for winesapOS.
+This only requires 1 GiB of free space to download the live Arch Linux environment.
 It also allows using environment variables to configure the build differently than the default release builds.

 1. [Download](https://archlinux.org/download/) and setup the latest Arch Linux ISO onto a flash drive that has at least 1 GB of storage.